Selecting The Right Aquaponics Technology To Use For Commercial-Scale Aquaponics

 It means it easily produces enough to cover its expenses, labor, and overhead; and produces a profit at the end of the year.

 What the kit sellers won’t tell you is that the “stuff” is NOT the most important part of an aquaponics system!
-This is just like a computer: it’s the operating system and the software that makes it productive or not; it really doesn’t matter much who you buy the computer from.
+Aquaponics systems are just like computers: it’s the operating system and the software that makes it productive or not; it really doesn’t matter much who you buy the computer from.
 This is why IBM crashed and burned in the ’90’s; they didn’t realize how insignificant the computer itself really was in the sales equation.
+It’s also why MicroSoft became so successful; all they sold were the operating system and “the apps”; because everyone can sell equipment, but not everyone can write operating systems.

-The most important part about any aquaponics system is the information you get to run it with, so that problems are minimized and productivity maximized.
-These sellers don’t include the experience gained during years of operating a commercial aquaponics farm, because they simply don’t have that experience.
-Many of these people have been blinded by the money in this young field, and do not recognize the built-in limitations and problems they are passing on to their customers, that they are responsible for.
+The most important part about any aquaponics system is the information you get to run it with (the “operating system”), so that problems are minimized and productivity maximized.
+These equipment sellers can’t include the experience gained during years of operating a commercial aquaponics farm, because they don’t have that experience.
+Many of them have been blinded by the money, and aren’t willing to be responsible for the failures they create with their lack of practical information about aquaponics.

 Don’t bother with our technology if what you really want is to experiment: